Calder Gardens

 Who is funding this project?

 The project is being spearheaded and supported by a group of Philadelphia philanthropists working in partnership with the Calder Foundation, including the Neubauer Family Foundation, The Pew Charitable Trusts, H.F.
 Lenfest, and an anonymous donor, as well as the City of Philadelphia and the Commonwealth of Pennsylvania.
+Please join us in bringing this vision to life through a tax-deductible gift.

 Why is the Barnes Foundation involved?